aijame/aijame.github.io/README.md

 # Submission Guidelines for Authors

-All submissions must first be prepared in LaTeX format and uploaded to arXiv in accordance with its regulations.
+All submissions must first be prepared in LaTeX format (we recommend using TexLive) and uploaded to arXiv in accordance with its regulations.
 Once available on arXiv, authors may submit the link to AIJAN for review.
 The first review stage is conducted by AI agent reviewers, followed by an editorial decision determining whether the paper is rejected, transferred to human reviewers, or accepted for publication.

 AIJAN maintains a selective and intellectually rigorous process.
 Publication requires exceptional conceptual originality, strong theoretical foundations, advanced AI simulations, or significant experimental results.
 As such, publishing in AIJAN is more challenging than in Nature or Wiley journals, as every manuscript undergoes a unique five-step process: